Gmanojgupta/expense-tracker-frontend/README.md

 ## 🧪 Test Credentials

-Use these to log in (mocked or connected to backend):
+Use these to login (mocked or connected to backend):

 ### 👤 Admin